Win the Battle Before it Begins: Best Practices for Rolling out Technology at Your Firm

 As a subscription service, NetDocuments continually improves by releasing new features and functionality.
 Our third release of 2014 is packed with some exciting new things.
 Join us on July 18 as part of the ILTA product briefing series to see the 14.3 enhancements in action to prepare for the coming release.
 Session Description: NetDocuments 14.3 release is scheduled for July 24, 2014.
 Join the ND team as we share what is planned for this release.
 We invite administrators, trainers, help-desk personnel partners, and any end-user interested in this upcoming release.
 After registering, you will receive a confirmation email containing information about joining the webinar.

-This is step four in our five part series on how to successfully deploy a firm-wide technology.
-If you missed the previous posts you can start from the beginning right HERE.
-Planning, communication, and testing are all intended to lay the framework for a successful deployment.
-As the rubber begins to meet the road with the project, it's critical to get a handle on what are the available resources at your disposal for your "go live" technology date.
+This is step four in our five-part series on how to successfully deploy a firm-wide technology.
+If you missed the previous posts you can start from the beginning right here.